shivalingabaddipalli/shivalingabaddipalli.github.io/_pages/Personal Life.md

 author_profile: true
 ---

 * I like to go on treks and hike.
-IIT Mandi lies in the heart of the Himalayas with enriched biodiversity, rivers, etc. The presence of big stable mountains made me more silent, stable, and conscious over time.
+IIT Mandi lies in the lap of the Himalayas with enriched biodiversity, rivers, etc. The presence of big stable mountains made me more silent, stable, and conscious over the time.
 I also met some very good people who enjoy trekking.

 ![Editing a markdown file for a talk](/images/DSC_0231.png){: .align-left width="470px"}
 ![Editing a markdown file for a talk](/images/DSC_0235.png){: .align-right width="470px"}